-Please note that this is separate from your general contingency, and should be represented separately in your application and supporting documents.
+Please note that this is separate from your general contingency and should be represented separately in your application and supporting documents.
 Your inflation contingency needs to be realistic and forward-looking.
 We cannot increase your grant if your project costs increase due to inflation.
-The inflation contingency in your cost plan should be based on a recognised measure, for example ONS or BEIS.
+The inflation contingency in your cost plan should be based on a recognised measure, for example Office for National Statistics or Department for Business and Trade.
 Your professional team should advise you on the amount to include.